MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Selecting-Items-from-a-List-Box.md

 ---
 description: This article shows how to create a list box control using the .NET Framework form-building features in Windows PowerShell. ms.date: 12/08/2022
-title: Selecting Items from a List Box
+title: Selecting items from a list box
 ---
-# Selecting Items from a List Box
+# Selecting items from a list box

 > This sample only applies to Windows platforms.